 Before we get to Android Pie, we want to address a question we’ve been getting about the Galaxy S7’s Android Oreo update.

 A lot of Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active users are curious if the devices will get upgraded to Android 8.1 Oreo, a newer version of Oreo that debuted in 2018 on Samsung’s Galaxy Note 9.

 As of right now, we expect all three Galaxy S7 models to stick around on Android 8.0 Oreo and here’s why.

-Samsung might be rolling out Android 8.1, but new version is only available on newer models (like the Galaxy Note 9 and Galaxy Tab S4) and phones and tablets that moved from Android Nougat to Android Oreo for the first time.
+Samsung might be rolling out Android 8.1, but the new version is only available on newer models (like the Galaxy Tab S4) and phones and tablets that moved from Android Nougat to Android Oreo for the first time.

 The company could surprise us, but we expect devices currently running Android 8.0 to stay on Android 8.0 or get bumped up to Android 9.0 Pie and Samsung’s One UI experience.

 Galaxy S7 Pie Beta

 Samsung used to keep its beta program exclusive to flagship Galaxy S models.
 That changed in 2019.

 Samsung recently released an Android Pie beta for select Galaxy A models giving owners of those devices a chance to try the software early.